DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-10-18-choose-outcome.md

 ---
 title: Edit a course outcome
-description: Allow providers to choose an outcome, instead of using our inferred one.
+description: Allow providers to choose an outcome, instead of using our inferred one
 date: 2018-10-18
 screenshots:
   items: